 In an accident between a bicycle and a motor vehicle, the bicyclist is typically the person who suffers a catastrophic injury.
 It can be either party’s fault, but a bike accident is oftentimes the result of careless drivers.
 You may be able to pursue maximum injury compensation if you were injured because of someone else’s negligence.
-Contact an experienced personal injury lawyer today for your free consultation and help to receive maximum compensation.
+Contact our experienced personal injury lawyers today for your free consultation and help to receive maximum compensation.

 Austin Bicycle Accident Resources:

 - Why Choose An Austin Bike Accident Lawyer From Us?